Frequently Asked Questions

 What makes a project eligible for HRIF?

-Communities must be able to demonstrate:
+Applicants must be able to demonstrate:

-- Chronic Homelessness (including chronic sub-populations)
+- Chronic Homelessness Populations

 - Veteran Homelessness

-- CAEH will share learnings and successes from funded projects with other communities across the country.
+Note: CAEH will share learnings and successes from funded projects with other communities across the country.
 Communities with funded projects commit to sharing their learnings, outcomes, and project data with CAEH.
 Communities must be able and willing to share QBND with CAEH monthly (at minimum).

 - set Specific, Measurable, Achievable, Relevant, and Time-Bound (SMART) aims

-- use data to drive project design and measure outcomes, support identification and/or solutions of system inequities,
+- use data to drive project design, measure outcomes, and support identification and/or solutions of system inequities

-- follow short, iterative Plan-Do-Study-Act (PDSA) cycles
+- follow short, iterative Plan-Do-Study-Act (PDSA) cycles;

-- present opportunities to share findings to accelerate reductions across the country.
+- present opportunities to share findings to accelerate reductions across the country

 Can my project target more than one population?